awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-cli.md

   The example commands in this tutorial are written for Linux and other Unix\-based systems\.
-If you're using Windows, see [Specifying parameter values for the AWS command line interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html) to learn about differences in syntax\.
+If you're using Windows, see [Specifying parameter values for the AWS command line interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html) for more information about differences in syntax\.

   If the command contains a JSON string, the tutorial provides an example that has the JSON on a single line\.
-On some systems, it might be easier to edit and run commands using this format\.
+On some systems, it might be more efficient to edit and run commands using this format\.